TascoGitGud/TechStore-Vietnam-End-to-End-Analytics-Pipeline/README.md

 ✔️ **Daily cashflow visibility** - Finance can check whether money was actually received each day with a single query against `vw_cashflow_daily`.

-✔️ **Always up-to-date customer segments** - Marketing gets fresh RFM segments (Champions, Loyals, At-Risk, etc.) automatically after every pipeline run, without a separate tool or manual step.
+✔️ **Always up-to-date customer segments** - Marketing gets fresh RFM segments automatically after every pipeline run, without a separate tool or manual step.

 ✔️ **Easy to extend** - adding a new data source only means writing a new extractor class.
 Everything else (cleaning logic, loader, orchestrator) stays the same.